orue/ubuntu-server-configuration/ubuntu-vps-installation-guide.md

 By the end of this guide, you'll have a secure, optimized Ubuntu server ready for containerized applications (covered in Part 2) and automated deployments (covered in Part 3).

+### Acknowledgments

+This guide is inspired by the practical insights from Michael Kennedy's excellent book [**Python in Production**](https://talkpython.fm/books/python-in-production).
+His real-world experience running TalkPython and the philosophy that **big, complex cloud infrastructure isn't necessary for every project** has been invaluable.
+You don't need Kubernetes clusters and complex managed services to build reliable, production-ready applications—a well-configured Ubuntu VPS can be powerful, cost-effective, and much simpler to manage.
+Thank you, Michael, for sharing these insights with the developer community!

 ## Why Choose Ubuntu for Your Cloud VPS?

 ### Market Leadership and Proven Track Record